With massive budgets hitting the School District of Philadelphia, school parents have rallied to raise money for basics—. Spending is frozen, and .

-Across the Schuylkill River in Lower Merion Township, the school district touted new iPads for every student... in its 14 kindergarten classes.
+Across the Schuylkill River in Lower Merion Township, ... in its 14 kindergarten classes.

 On Wednesday, hundreds of dissatisfied parents took to the streets and protested the latest round of budget cuts in a march from City Hall to the Philadelphia school headquarters.